-The Company's Constitution and the ASX Listing Rules specify that the maximum aggregate fees to be paid to non-executive directors for their roles as directors are to be approved by shareholders at a general meeting.
-The latest determination was at the 2011 AGM, whereby Shareholders approved a maximum aggregate amount of \$450,000 per year (including superannuation).
-The Board does not propose to seek any increase for the non-executive director pool at the upcoming 2017 Annual General Meeting.

-The fee structure for non-executive directors is reviewed annually and the Remuneration Committee and the Board may consider advice from external consultants, and undertake comparative analyses of the fees paid to non-executive directors of comparable companies in the resources sector with similar market capitalizations.
-Generally, the Company will position itself within the 50th and 75th percentile band of the comparative market data.
+The Company's Constitution and the ASX Listing Rules specify that the maximum aggregate fees to be paid to nonexecutive directors for their roles as directors are to be approved by shareholders at a general meeting.
+The latest determination was at the 2011 AGM, whereby Shareholders approved a maximum aggregate amount of A\$450,000 per year (including superannuation).
+The Board does not propose to seek any increase for the non-executive director pool at the upcoming 2018 AGM.
+The fee structure for non-executive directors is reviewed annually and the Remuneration Committee and the Board may consider advice from external consultants, and undertake comparative analyses of the fees paid to non-executive directors of comparable companies in the resources sector with similar market capitalisations.

-For the 2017 financial year, a non-executive director (excluding the Chairman) receives a fee of A\$60,000 (inclusive of superannuation, where applicable) and the Chairman receives a fee of A\$80,000 (inclusive of superannuation).
-Members of the Audit Committee and Remuneration Committee also receive an additional

-A\$5,000 (inclusive of superannuation) for their roles on each of those Committees.
+For the 2018 financial year, a non-executive director receives a fee between A\$60,000 and A\$80,000 (inclusive of superannuation, where applicable).
+Members of the Audit Committee and Remuneration Committee also receive an additional A\$5,000 (inclusive of superannuation) for their roles on each of those Committees.
 The additional payments recognise the additional time commitment by non-executive directors who serve on committees.